Taipan (corporate title)

 A taipan (大班 (dà bān), literally "top class"), sometimes spelled tai-pan, is a foreign-born senior business executive or entrepreneur operating in mainland China or Hong Kong.
-The term Taipan also refers to the mixed political and business oligarch families in the Philippines who control the politics and own the various businesses.
+The term Taipan also refers to the mixed political, social, and business oligarch families in the Philippines.

 History

 In the nineteenth and early twentieth centuries, taipans were foreign-born businessmen who headed large hong trading houses such as Jardine, Matheson & Co., Swire and Dent & Co., amongst others.

 The first recorded use of the term in English is in the Canton Register of 28 October 1834.
 Historical variant spellings include taepan (first appearance) and typan.

 Politico-business oligarchs in the Philippines

-The term also refers to the Chinese-Filipino business oligarchs and business families who own or have involvement in various businesses in the Philippines and are the powerful billionaire-founders of Chinese-Filipino business empires.
-Examples of taipans are: The López family of Iloilo of Lopez Holdings Corporation; the late Henry Sy of SM Investments; National Grid Corporation of the Philippines (NGCP) vice-chairmen Henry T. Sy Jr. and Robert Coyiuto Jr.; Ramon Ang of San Miguel Corporation; and Lucio Tan of Philippine Airlines.
+Taipans also refer to the Chinese-Filipino business oligarchs and business families who own or have involvement in various businesses in the Philippines and are the powerful billionaire-founders of Chinese-Filipino business empires.
+Some of them are also able to control, gain ownership to either temporary or permanent and wholly or partially, and have involvement on Philippine politics and the country's other sectors like mass media, energy, electricity, and many more.

+Examples of taipans are: Roberto Ongpin of Alphaland Corporation; the López family of Iloilo of Lopez Holdings Corporation (LPZ) and its owner and the family's private holding and investment entity Lopez, Inc. which includes the media company ABS-CBN Corporation, and its namesake content distribution network, divisions and subsidiaries and real estate properties; Sy family of SM Investments Corporation (SMIC) or SM Group and private concessionaire of the Philippine government-owned (under Department of Energy (DOE)) National Transmission Corporation (TransCo) and temporary owner of Philippine power grid structures or components both entirely new and secondhand and their exact lands or locations, and rights-of-ways (ROWs) or portions acquired and designated from January 15, 2009 National Grid Corporation of the Philippines (NGCP) through vice-chairman Henry T. Sy Jr. with the latter also along with Robert Coyiuto Jr.; Ramon Ang of San Miguel Corporation (SMC); Lucio Tan of Philippine Airlines (PAL); Tony Tan Caktiong of Jollibee Group; and Jacinto Ng of Republic Biscuit Corporation (Rebisco).